 - As long as your mind is not thinking about the foods you are desirous to eat, this holiday will go by before you know it!
 Don’t forget, the more you do with your time, the faster the time flies.
 Stay in touch with your friends and go places with your family!

 Don’t spend your time dreading what you can’t do/eat during passover, but focus on what you can!
 The saying is true; time flies by when you are having fun.
 Make this holiday enjoyable and easy with the few tips listed above.
 Spend time honoring the story of Passover, rather than waiting for it to be over.
+Make sure you maintain your diet so you can prevent conditions like the blood dyscrasia.

 Below are a few dessert recipes you can make on Passover: